 How to Keep Apple Turnover Filling from Leaking?

-• Egg Wash will help keep the dry pastry together
+• Use Egg Wash to help keep the dry pastry together

 • Crimp Tightly all along the edge where the two sheets come together